Pregnancy during Coronavirus (COVID-19)

 - Regular or one-off antenatal appointments

 - Hypnobirthing preparation

 All appointments can be done in person if you and the people living with you are are well.
-Or we can make arrangements for a consultation by Zoom if you are self-isolating due to having Coronavirus symptoms (or living with someone with symptoms), or if you would prefer to minimise face-to-face contact.
+Or we can make arrangements for a consultation by Zoom if you are self-isolating due to having Coronavirus symptoms (or living with someone with symptoms), or if that is your preference.